(Last Updated on : 31/05/2017)

 in the district of Gurdaspur

 .
-Batala was earlier known as the "Iron Bird of Asia" as maximum quantity of C.I.
-Casting, mechanical and agricultural machinery was produced here.
-There are numerous gurdwaras
+Batala was earlier known as the "Iron bird of Asia" as maximum quantity of C.I.
+Casting, mechanical and agricultural machinery were produced here.
+Batala houses many gurdwaras

 Location of Batala

-Batala is situated around 30 km away from Gurdaspur.
-Batala city is also very important to the Sikh devotees and a popular pilgrimage site.
+The geographical location of Batala is about 30 km away from Gurdaspur.
+This city is important fro the Sikhs pilgrimage tours

 History of Batala

 Batala was founded by Raja Ram Deo, a Bhati Rajput